hassanrizwan247/n8n-ai-lead-qualification-crm-automation/README.md

 This project is a **real-world, end-to-end automation** built using **n8n**, **OpenAI**, **Google Sheets**, and **Gmail**.

-The workflow automatically qualifies inbound leads, filters out invalid or scam entries, generates AI-powered follow-up emails, and updates a Google Sheets–based CRM — all with proper validation and error handling.
+The workflow automatically qualifies inbound leads, filters out invalid or scam entries, generates AI-powered follow-up emails, and updates a Google Sheets–based CRM — all with proper validation and error
 This is not a demo or toy workflow.
 It mirrors how agencies and sales teams automate lead handling in production.

 ---